 Wealthfront’s US Direct Indexing service was developed to address both of these shortcomings.

-By allowing a Wealthfront investor to hold the individual securities that comprise an index directly, US Direct Indexing effectively eliminates any index fund or ETF expense ratios beyond Wealthfront’s standard advisory fee on the associated position, which reduces overall portfolio cost.
+By allowing a Wealthfront investor to hold the individual securities that comprise an index directly, US Direct Indexing reduces the overall portfolio cost from ETF expense ratios.
 Furthermore, by directly owning the stocks that comprise an index, investors can harvest losses at the individual stock level.
 To understand the benefit of this capability, consider a common situation where an overall index trades up, but a number of its component stocks trade down because they missed their earnings estimates.
 The losses on these individual companies can be harvested and the resulting tax savings can be reinvested and compounded over time thus ultimately creating significant value.

 The opportunity to deliver a US Direct Indexing service prompted firms like Aperio Group and Parametric Portfolio Associates to pioneer managed portfolios of stocks that harvest tax losses for their clients while emulating a specific index.
 Unlike index funds, Aperio and Parametric prioritize both harvesting tax losses as well as closely tracking the index.
 These firms have demonstrated you can generate significant outperformance in the form of tax savings if you are willing to incur modest tracking differences from the designated index.
 Together, these firms have attracted more than $400 billion under management.

 Wealthfront is able to offer our US Direct Indexing service to a much broader set of investors through the extensive automation provided by our technology platform.
 Our service is also offered at no additional fee beyond our annual 0.25% advisory fee.